THE ANALOG CHRONICLES

 5 Photographers vs 5 Iconic Cameras

-In cooperation with Blind Magazine and Studio Harcourt, we challenged five seasoned documentary photographers to confront themselves to five iconic cameras dating from 1935 to 1964.
+In 2024, in an era of digital efficiency and AI-generated reality, we challenged five seasoned documentary photographers to confront themselves to five iconic cameras dating from 1935 to 1964.

-Over the summer, each photographer was equipped with a legendary camera, its original user manual, and five rolls of film.
 The result is a fresh, contemporary take on analog photography—a creative ‘carte blanche’ that captures the essence of reality, free from the performance-driven pressures of digital technology.

 Mathias Depardon is an award winning social documentary photographer.
 His work reveals significant social, economic, and political questions, challenging the idea of borders and identity.